What We Know: Iran's Missile Strike Against The U.S. In Iraq

 As NPR's Bowman says, "The president has said there are 52 targets in Iran that they could strike — but frankly, they may just decide if there are no casualties, maybe they won't strike back."

-And what about Iran-backed militias operating in Iraq?
+And what about Iranian-backed militias operating in Iraq?

 When U.S. missiles struck Soleimani's two-car convoy outside Baghdad International Airport, they also killed Iraqi militia commander Abu Mahdi al-Muhandis.